refinedev/refine/.changeset/fluffy-maps-live.md

 If user is unauthorized, `Delete` button's text should be `Access Denied!` instead of default `Delete`.

-This is the default behaviour for Create, Show, List, Edit buttons already.
+This is the default behaviour for Create, List, Show, Edit, Delete, Clone buttons already.